janephilipps/kibana-improvements/README.md

 # kibana-improvements

-Chrome extension to override CSS on Kibana in order to see full names of field options in filter dropdown.
+Chrome extension to override CSS on Kibana in order to:

+- See full names of field options in filter dropdown
+- See full stacktrace for easier copying out

 Example reference: https://www.lateral.io/resources-blog/create-chrome-extension-modify-websites-html-css